What is Ferritin and why is it important? +

 Iron is involved in the immune system, metabolism, cognitive function, oxygen transportation, hormone health, the cell life cycle, and more.
 As with many nutrients, iron needs to be in a balance for optimal health; both too little and too much iron have negative effects on the body.

-What can I learn from this at-home blood test?
+What can I learn from this at-home test? +

-Do I need to fast before taking this test?
+How do I prepare?
+Do I need to fast before taking this test? +

 For our Ferritin Test, no fasting is required prior to testing.
 It is a good idea to stay hydrated, and maintain your typical levels of food and beverage intake.